Avocado oil has become an increasingly popular cooking oil over the past several years.

 Overall, avocado oil is one of the healthier cooking oil choices.

-It stands up to heat well, it has a mild flavor, and it appears to have several health benefits.
+It stands up to heat well, it has a mild flavor, and it may potentially have several health benefits.

 If you’re looking for neutral-tasting cooking oil that performs well at high temperatures, avocado oil might be the perfect fit.

-On the other hand, if you want an oil with the most evidence behind it, extra virgin olive oil is probably the healthiest option.
+On the other hand, if you want an oil with the most evidence behind it, extra virgin olive oil is probably the better option.